torstenstern/ps-lab-aws-cloud-ngfw/README.md

 <br/>

 ## Setup the Attacker App Server and launch the Log4J Attack
-Login to both the app-app and the att-app servers using the downloaded PEM or PPK file.
+Login to both the vul-app and the att-app servers using the downloaded PEM or PPK file.
 Check the example below.

 ```
 ssh -i <qwikLABS-xxxx-xxxx.pem> ec2-user@<public-ip-att-app-server>